rvicedomini/EBAME6-Strain/Strainberry.md

-# Strain deconvolution with Strainberry
+# Strain-level metagenome assembly with Strainberry

 ## Preliminaries

-It is reccommended to create a VM with 4-8 CPUs and at least 16 GB of RAM.
+It is reccommended to create a VM, possibly with 4-8 CPUs and at least 16 GB of RAM.

 ### Download and unpack tutorial data